Is the Cost of Adding Heat Pump in Seattle Worth it?

-- Heat pump in Seattle functions as a heater and air conditioner.
-You’ll feel comfortable all-year round from a single unit.
+- The heat pump in Seattle functions as a heater and air conditioner.
+You’ll feel comfortable all-year-round from a single unit.
 A heat pump in Seattle is very convenient, as you do not need to install a separate furnace to keep you warm on rainy winter days.
 The unit is also smaller thus saves you more space.

 - It increases the value of your home.
 Because of its popularity, having a heat pump in Seattle is a valuable addition to your home.
-The space and energy-saving unit can be a deciding factor for homebuyers in Seattle, compared to a home that lacks an efficient heating and cooling system.
+Space and the energy-saving units can be a deciding factor for homebuyers in Seattle, compared to a home that lacks an efficient heating and cooling system.

 Several types of heat pumps are available in the market and it is up to the homeowner to choose the right one.
 Or the homeowner could call Fischer Heating and consult with our expert and licensed technician to know which one is suitable for their home and their heating/cooling requirements.

-Geothermal heat pump – one of the most energy efficient cooling and heating systems.
-This type of heat pump is suitable for any climate, especially in those areas where the demand of heated or cooled air is higher due to the prevailing climate.
+Geothermal heat pump – one of the most energy-efficient cooling and heating systems.
+This type of heat pump is suitable for any climate, especially in those areas where the demand for heated or cooled air is higher due to the prevailing climate.
 Likewise, the installation cost of installing a geothermal heat pump is the highest.